 Systematic review of literature was performed according to the recommendations of the Preferred Reporting Items for Systematic reviews and Meta-Analyses (PRISMA) [24] and the Cochrane Handbook [25] to identify clinical studies that can be included in indirect comparison of DB (±IL-2) and NAXI (+GM-CSF) in the treatment of relapsed or refractory neuroblastoma in bone or bone marrow who have demonstrated a partial response, minor response, or stable disease to previous therapy.

 The search was conducted using MEDLINE (via PubMed), EMBASE, and the Cochrane Library databases in April 2025.
 The search strategy was based on the MeSH terms combined with Boolean logical operators.
-The reference lists of included studies, websites of EMA, FDA, ESMO, ASCO, ISPOR, and others with study results were also searched (the strategies are described in detail Supplementary Table 6-Supplementary Table 13).
+The reference lists of included studies, websites of EMA, FDA, ESMO, ASCO, ISPOR, and others with study results were also searched (the strategies are described in detail Supplementary Table 1-Supplementary Table 8).
 A study was included if it met prespecified criteria: (1) patient population: aged 12 months and above with relapsed, refractory and/or recurrent neuroblastoma (2) treatment: assessed interventions including DB used in maintenance therapy, in combination with IL-2 or as single agent (as recommended by SIOPEN) at registered dosage or NAXI + GM-CSF with dosing according to FDA prescribing information (patients with complete response or progressive disease before use of this drug were excluded, according to the approved indication) [15]; and (3) study type: randomized controlled trials (RCTs), non-randomized studies with control, observational, single-arm studies with ≥10 participants.
 Clinical study reports, full text articles or data from registration documents, in the absence of any references published as full texts, and abstracts (posters and conference presentations) with most recent results were allowed.
-The outcomes of interest were as follows: event free survival (EFS), progression free survival (PFS), overall survival (OS), and/or overall response rate (ORR; defined as complete [CR] or partial response [PR]) (Error!
-Reference source not found. and Error!
-Reference source not found.).
+The outcomes of interest were as follows: event free survival (EFS), progression free survival (PFS), overall survival (OS), and/or overall response rate (ORR; defined as complete [CR] or partial response [PR]) (Supplementary Table 9 and Supplementary Table 10).
 Editorials, letters, data from clinical trials registers, reviews as well as studies with DB or NAXI used with chemotherapy combinations (chemoimmunotherapy) were excluded.

 Studies were selected according to the PRISMA recommendations [24].
 The titles and abstracts of the studies identified during the search were screened, and a list of studies that met the inclusion criteria was generated.
 The next step was to select studies based on full-version articles, considering all the inclusion and exclusion criteria for the analysis.
 Studies were selected by 2 independent reviewers (K.Ś. and P.K.), and any disagreements at any stage of the review were resolved by discussion, consultation with a third reviewer (A.W.), and finally by consensus.
 However, there was a high degree of compatibility among the reviewers (99%).